canontech/txintegration/README.md

 export const curve = 'sr25519';
 // The actual signing key.
 Can include `//hard-derivation`, `/soft-derivation`, or `///password`. export const signingKey = '//Alice';
+// Address that corresponds to the signing key. export const senderAddress = '15oF4uVJwmo4TdGW7VfQxNLavjCXviqxT9S1MgbjMNHr6Sp5';
 ```

 Run `yarn ts-node src/sign.ts` and enter the signing payload from the last step to get a signature: